 We reached the summit at 11:15 and spent a half an hour taking pictures, signing the log book, eating lunch, and hunkering down on the East side of the summit ridge to get out of the wind.

 Instead of sliding down the glacier, which Mark had done on his previous two trips up Timpanogos summit, we oped for the more prudent route (in my view) of backtracking down the trail.
 The trip back down was where we saw most of the mountain goats.
-We also saw some storm clouds rolling in which accelerated our decent.
+We also saw some storm clouds rolling in

 We arrived back at our car at about 2:50pm after 14.7 miles according to my GPS (all other sources I’ve read indicate that it should have been about 16 miles).
 It was a fun hike with a variety of different terrains.
 It wasn’t as difficult as I had imagined the "mighty" Timpanogos would be, but it left me tired and sore nonetheless.